 One Sip at a Time a Journey from Silicon Valley to St Remy de Provence

-It took 20 visits to Provence before Keith Van Sickle, and his wife decided to make the region their part-time home.
+It took 20 visits to Provence before Keith Van Sickle and his wife decided to make the region their part-time home.
 A Northern California native, Van Sickle spent his early years on an island in the San Francisco Bay – Alameda, California.
 “It’s a sleepy town, an oasis of 1950’s America in the middle of a bustling metropolitan area.”

-Van Sickle describes himself as a technology industry veteran, which could mean any number of things for someone residing near the Silicon Valley.
+Van Sickle describes himself as a technology industry veteran, which could mean any number of things for someone residing near Silicon Valley.
 The high-tech industry guided his entire career, including his last position as the CFO at a start-up developing technology for semiconductor designers.
 “The product was so geeky that I still don’t quite understand what we did.”

 How did you choose Saint Remy from all the possible alternatives in Provence?

 The sound and light show at the Carrières de Lumiéres.
-It is beautiful and magical – like nothing else on earth.
+It is beautiful and magical – like nothing else on Earth.

 Hiking to La Caume.
 You walk high in the Alpilles and have incredible views in all directions.
 Sometimes you pass a shepherd with his flock.
 It’s an easy path that starts at the parking lot on the road between St Remy and Maussane (at the highest point).